How do I prepare for a site visit?

 Items digitized at the BPL Digital Imaging Lab may need additional work.
 The BPL lab only requires that a unique alpha/numeric identifier be assigned to each item prior to digitization.
 If your institution did not complete object descriptions suitable for use in the DC system prior to digitization, you will need to create these records.
 To learn more about creating structured data, see our list of Resources.

 No. Bound materials, which are digitized at the Internet Archive, can be downloaded directly from the Internet Archive website.
 For that reason, the BPL will not provide additional copies of the files on external media such as, CD, DVD, or external hard drive.
 However, the BPL will provide links to each volume on the Internet Archive’s site so that the download page can be easily accessed.

 No. Since the Internet Archive used its own programmers to develop its interface, the BPL doesn’t have deep technical knowledge of its index and search capabilities.
 For example, we don’t have information about how Internet Archive results might display in search engines such as Google or Bing.
 For this reason, technical questions are often better answered by staff at the Internet Archive.

 We can, however, help institutions better understand what descriptive information the Internet Archive needs prior to project commencement to facilitate their digitization process.
 And, once the fully functional Digital Commonwealth portal and repository is up and running, we will be able to answer technical questions about our own systems.

-No. The grant was given to the BPL and the BPL takes care of all reporting.
-Participating institutions are merely third-party beneficiaries; for them, there is no responsibility to report the benefit.
+No. The original grant was given to the BPL and the BPL has taken care of all necessary reporting.
+Funding for this project is now provided by the Commonwealth of Massachusetts and participating institutions are merely third-party beneficiaries; for them, there is no responsibility to report the benefit.